open-telemetry/opentelemetry-js/experimental/packages/exporter-logs-otlp-grpc/README.md

 | OTEL_EXPORTER_OTLP_TIMEOUT | The maximum waiting time, in milliseconds, allowed to send each OTLP trace and metric batch.
 Default is 10000. |

 > Settings configured programmatically take precedence over environment variables.
 Per-signal environment variables take precedence over non-per-signal environment variables.

-## Running opentelemetry-collector locally to see the logs

-1. Go to `examples/otlp-exporter-node`
-2. Follow the instructions there to view logs.

 ## Useful links